Legal Advice for Compensation Insurance Claims & TPD Payouts

 • We fund rehabilitation costs for eligible clients

-Get legal support to access your WorkCover compensation benefits.
-Contact us now for a free claim check.
+Splatt Lawyers can explain how to access WorkCover compensation benefits.
 It costs nothing to understand your legal rights.
-Call: 1800 700 125
+Call 1800 700 125

 Workers Comp Personal Injury Accredited Specialists

 Our workers’ comp legal team works with the guidance of Kerry Splatt.
 Kerry is a Queensland Accredited Specialist in Personal Injuries Law.
-The Queensland Law Society awards this rare accreditation to personal injury lawyers with outstanding legal expertise in personal injury law.
+The Queensland Law Society awards this accreditation to personal injury lawyers who have undertaken additional training in personal injury law.

 Workers compensation insurance icon